-In 1970 the Central New York Regional Transportation Authority (CNYTRA) was established by the NewYork State Legislature with responsibility to develop, improve, and operate mass transit facilities.
+In 1970 the Central New York Regional Transportation Authority (Centro) was established by the New York State Legislature with the responsibility to develop, improve, and operate mass transit facilities.
 The transportation district of CNYRTA includes Oneida, Onondaga, Cayuga, and Oswego counties.
 Three other counties - Cortland, Jefferson, and Madison - may join the authority by a vote of the respective county legislature.

-CNYRTA is comprised of seven subsidiary corporations: CNY Centro, Inc., Centro of Cayuga, Centro of Oswego, Call-A-Bus Paratransit Service, Centro Parking, and the Intermodal Transportation Center, Inc. About 40 percent of the authority's operating costs are supported by revenues received from passengers; federal, state and local funding comprise the difference.
+Centro is comprised of seven subsidiary corporations: CNY Centro, Inc., Centro of Cayuga, Inc., Centro of Oswego, Inc., Centro of Oneida, Inc., Centro Call-A-Bus, Inc., and Centro Parking, Inc..
+About 40 percent of the authority's operating costs are supported by revenues received from passengers; federal, state, and local funding comprise the difference.

-In 2012, CNY Centro opened a new Centro Transit Hubwith a 22-bay terminal and covered shelter to protect riders from the weather while they wait for the bus.
-The Hub is the main transfer location for Centro Syracuse buses and also serves as a connecting point to Centro Auburn and Centro Oswego bus services.
+In 2012, CNY Centro opened a new Centro Transit Hub with a 22-bay terminal and covered shelter to protect riders from the weather while they wait for the bus.
+The Hub is the main transfer location for Centro Syracuse buses and serves as a connecting point to Centro Auburn and Centro Oswego bus services.

-Since its inception, the authority has instituted projects to encourage people to use bus transportation.
-Services include shuttle buses to community events, holiday and seasonal promotions, shopping and school service, transportation for disabled and senior citizens, and parking convenience services.
+Since its inception, the authority has instituted projects to encourage people to use transportation as well as biking and scootering services.
+Services include shuttle buses holiday community events. and seasonal promotions, shopping and school transportation for disabled and senior citizens, and parking convenience services.

 CNYRTA opened an Intermodal Transportation Center, the William F. Walsh Regional Transportation Center, during the 1990's.
-In addition to CNY Centro Inc., tenants at the center include, Amtrak, Greyhound, Trailways, and Central.
-The intermodal transportation center provides seamless service for any form of transportation in and out of the Syracuse area, making travel throughout the area more convenient and efficient.
+In addition to CNYCentro Inc., tenants at the center include, Amtrak, Greyhound, and Trailways.
+The intermodaltransportation center provides seamless service for anyform of transportation in and out of the Syracuse area, making travel throughout the area more convenient and efficient.